 The company hopes to gain the CE mark for its intraocular device this year and in 2013 hopes to achieve CE mark and FDA 510(k) approval for its extraocular products.

-Larry Haimovitch is president of Haimovitch Medical Technology Consultants (Mill Valley, California), a healthcare consulting firm.
-His firm specializes in the analysis of the medical device industry, with particular emphasis on the current trends and the future outlook for emerging medical technology.
+Larry Haimovitch was president of Haimovitch Medical Technology Consultants (Mill Valley, California), a healthcare consulting firm.
+His firm specialized in the analysis of the medical device industry, with particular emphasis on the current trends and the future outlook for emerging medical technology.